Driving Lesson Checklist for Parents

 End every session the same way.
 Consistency reinforces muscle memory for the shutdown and creates space for honest feedback.

-Instructor Jacqueline teaches a five-step shutdown: Stop, Park, Power off, Parking brake, Exit.
+Instructor Jacqueline R. teaches a five-step shutdown: Stop-Park-Power-Brake-Exit.
 Have your teen say the steps out loud until the sequence is automatic.

 Keep it short.
 One specific observation ("Your mirror checks were consistent today") is worth more than a list of five corrections.
 Write down the "next time" skill so you both start the following session with a clear goal.